betajippity/Nuparu/include/embree4/README.md

 Embree is tested using the following compilers under Windows:

-  - Intel® oneAPI DPC++/C++ Compiler 2023.0.0
+  - Intel® oneAPI DPC++/C++ Compiler 2023.1.0
-  - oneAPI DPC++/C++ Compiler 2022-12-14
+  - oneAPI DPC++/C++ Compiler 2023-09-22
+  - Visual Studio 2022
   - Visual Studio 2019
   - Visual Studio 2017
-  - Visual Studio 2015 (Update 1)
-  - Intel® Implicit SPMD Program Compiler 1.18.1
-  - Intel® Implicit SPMD Program Compiler 1.17.0
-  - Intel® Implicit SPMD Program Compiler 1.16.1
-  - Intel® Implicit SPMD Program Compiler 1.15.0
-  - Intel® Implicit SPMD Program Compiler 1.14.1
-  - Intel® Implicit SPMD Program Compiler 1.13.0
-  - Intel® Implicit SPMD Program Compiler 1.12.0
+  - Intel® Implicit SPMD Program Compiler 1.21.0

+IMPORTANT: Unfortunatlly, latest version of the Intel® oneAPI DPC++/C++ Compiler (2023.2.1), has a bug that doesn't allow Embree to run correctly with ISAs >= AVX2.
+Please wait for 2024.0.0, which will be released soon after Embree 4.3.0.

 To compile Embree for AVX-512 you have to use the Intel® Compiler.